 Additionally, synthetic monitoring minimizes downtime, improves application performance, and ensures compliance with regulatory requirements.

-Reduce Downtime and Outages
+Reduce downtime and outages

 With synthetic monitoring, organizations can access detailed breakdowns of network timing data and response time by location, enabling faster root cause analysis and prompt corrective actions to minimize downtime.